Bush-hogging frequently asked questions (faq)

 Should I rent a Bush-Hog?

 Most rental companies have stopped renting out tractors with bushhogs due to the high injury rate associated with improper use.
 We do not recommend renting a bush-hog unless you have experience operating this type of machinery.
 In addition to possible injury and property damage, you are also responsible for any mechanical failure that occurs while renting.
 Tractors with bush-hogs frequently break down leading to large repair bills that you will be responsible for.
-You can usually hire a professional bush-hog operator for about the same cost as renting.
+You can usually hire a professional bush-hog operator for about the same or less than the cost as renting.

 What about renting a walk-behind bush-hog?